 Sending out a regular newsletter is a great way to remind your clients of your business and its products or services.
 If your mailing list consists of less than 2,000 email addresses, you don’t even have to pay in order to use MailChimp.

-Cute features include the ability to prepare your newsletter in advance and choose when it should be sent out as well as for analytics on any embedded links.
-What did your customers find most interesting about your newsletter?
-Use your analytics to determine what information they’re finding most useful.
+Helpful features include the ability to prepare your newsletter in advance and choose when it should be sent out as well as for analytics on any embedded links.
+Use email analytics to determine what information they’re finding most useful.

 With WordPress, you can create a business website or blog for free.
 There are paid options that allow you to buy your domain name for a more professional look and you can do more to personalize your WordPress template if you’re willing to pay up, but you can still create a neat and functional website yourself without having to spend anything or know a great deal about website design.

 WordPress is mobile friendly, an important consideration in today’s SEO landscape where your website will incur search engine penalties if it isn’t mobile friendly.
-Search engines like a WordPress website.
-You may still need a bit of help in getting a top ranking listing, but it’s easier with WordPress.
+Search engines like a WordPress website so many websites utilize it.
+You may still need a bit of help in getting a top-ranking listing, but it’s easier with WordPress.

 Facebook needs no introduction, but many businesses still aren’t using it to their best advantage.
 Setting up a business page (as opposed to a personal one) gives your business a more professional look and allows you to interact with your client base.